-Major: Health Education (Bachelor of Science in Education)
+(Bachelor of Science in Education)

-Candidates for teaching certification must complete the secondary core required for teacher certification to include EDUC 398-Secondary Education Field Experience and EDUC 482-Secondary Methods for Health and Physical Education.
+Candidates for teaching certification must complete the secondary core required for teacher certification to include EDUC 398-Secondary Education Field Experience and EDUC 482-Secondary Methods for Health and Physical Education and EDUC 426-Reading in the Content Area.
 A student majoring in Health Education must satisfactorily pass a comprehensive examination (HPER 476S) prior to graduation.
+The Division recommends a minor with this degree.